PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 ```

 > [!NOTE]
-> The [included sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Generic/Sniffs/WhiteSpace/DisallowTabIndentSniff.php) that enforces space indentation will still generate errors even if you have replaced tabs with spaces using the `--tab-width` setting.
-This sniff looks at the unmodified version of the code to check line indentation and so must be disabled in a [[custom ruleset.xml file|Annotated ruleset]] if you want to use tab indentation.
+> The `Generic.WhiteSpace.DisallowTabIndent` and `Generic.WhiteSpace.DisallowSpaceIndent` sniffs, which enforce space or tab indentation respectively, will still generate errors, even if you have replaced tabs with spaces using the `--tab-width` setting.
+These sniffs looks at the unmodified version of the code to check line indentation.
+> When using a [[custom ruleset.xml file|Annotated ruleset]], only enable one of these two sniffs, never both.

 <p align="right"><a href="#table-of-contents">back to top</a></p>